cognitect/transit-format/README.md

 ### Caching

 Transit implements a caching stream to compress repetitive data.
+Specifically, all ~#tag, keyword and symbol values are cached when they are more than 3 characters long (including the tag).
+Strings more than 3 characters long are also cached when they are used as keys in maps whose keys are all "stringable".
-Specifically, all ~#tag, keyword and symbol values, and strings used as map keys are cached if they are longer than 3 characters.
-When a value is cached, subsequent copies of the same value are replaced with cache codes.
+Once a value is cached, subsequent appearances of the same value are replaced with cache codes.

 #### Cache codes